lechimp-p/dicto.php/BACKLOG.md

 # Report
 * Introduce some nice way to use different and also custom report generators.
 That would mean to introduce the possibility to add custom classes to the config.
+* Maybe exchange the current name for reports by something like tags.

 # Issues
 * It is inconsistent, that Invoke makes invocations in methods of classes related